All Categories

 Please share vial dimensions (diameter/height), vial count per kit, target box structure, desired finishes, insert preference, and your selling channel (distributor / retail / e-commerce).
 If you have a reference style, send photos or a moodboard.

 Send your vial specs and target kit format.
-GPLPAK will recommend a structure + insert combination designed for protection, premium aesthetics, and distribution efficiency.
+GPLPAK will recommend a structure + insert combination designed for protection and premium aesthetics.

 RFQ checklist (copy/paste)